Euro S50 Single Vanos

 Note: Vanos resistance is due to vanos intake and exhaust head sealing O-rings.

-Pull vanos forward off head and remove exhaust oil pump driver.
+To proceed , pull the vanos forward off the engine head and remove the exhaust oil pump driver.

-Note: Once vanos comes off engine head, vanos will be suspended on intake splined shaft.
+Note that , once the vanos comes off the engine head, it will be suspended on the intake splined shaft.

-Caution: Once vanos is pulled off engine head it should not be remounted without installing and aligning exhaust side vanos oil pump driver.
-A misalignment combined with pressure from vanos mounting bolts will cause breakage of vanos bridge.
+However , exercise caution when working with the Euro S50 Single Vanos system: once the vanos is pulled off the engine head, it should not be remounted without first installing and aligning the exhaust side vanos oil pump driver.

-Remove vanos from engine head by removing vanos intake piston from intake splined shaft stud.
+To begin , remove the vanos from the engine head by carefully lifting the vanos intake piston off the intake splined shaft stud.

-Lift up vanos.
-Wiggle and pull forward on vanos to remove vanos intake piston from intake splined shaft stud.
+Next , lift up the vanos slightly, then wiggle and pull it forward to fully remove the vanos intake piston from the splined shaft stud.

 Take vanos to work bench.